 With no findings, there was no conviction.
-Rabirius was alive, but he was not exonerated.
+Old Rabirius was alive, but he was not exonerated.
 So he hired the best damn attorney in all of Rome: Marcus Tullius Cicero.
 Cicero was not just a lawyer; he was considered one of the greatest orators and political thinkers of his age.
 His reputation resounds down the millenia, and most Roman scholars consider him to be one of the most thoughtful and brilliant Romans who ever lived.
 Cicero took the case.
 He liked hard cases.

 If this is the history and hallmark of Rome, Cicero asks, who are we to condemn Gaius Rabirius for continuing this state of affairs?
 By what right does Rome resurrect this outdated charge of Perduello?
 Why now?
 And why Rabirius?
 Is it because of…maybe…I dunno…a hypocritical political vendetta maybe?
 Hmm?

 Young Gaius Rabirius Postumus studied hard.
 He learned oration and law and got pretty good at it.
-His father’s acquittal kept the family name reasonably pure, so young Rabirius had a good chance of making his own mark in the senate of Rome.
-And so he did.
-But like his father, his impetuous nature would lead him into serious trouble.
+His father’s acquittal kept the family name pure, so young Rabirius had a good chance of making his own mark in the senate of Rome.
+And he did.
+But just like his uncle, his impetuous nature would lead him into serious trouble.